CharlizeY/LeetCode/README.md

 # LeetCode
-LeetCode Questions for Data Structure and Algorithm
+LeetCode Python Questions for Data Structure and Algorithm